Table of Contents

 • Profit: Most private healthcare providers are businesses that need to look after their shareholders.
 While some are not-for-profit, most will factor in some profit to the cost of your surgery.

-How the cost of a private hip replacement varies across the UK
+bar chart showing average cost of private hip replacement surgery in the UK by hospital provider

 Most providers will give you a fixed price quote if you’re paying for your own surgery in the UK, so you know what to expect.
 It’s important to check quotes carefully as different providers include different elements.
 You might think that one quote seems expensive but find that it includes more follow-up appointments, other treatments and rehabilitation.
 Some surgeons may quote the cost of replacing both hip joints, while others will start with one hip only.